pydio/pydio-doc-howto/cells_metrics_with_elastic_stack.md

 Once both installations are complete some settings have to be changed in the configuration.

-> You might require root rights to edit the config files.
+_You might require root rights to edit the config files._

 For Kibana you must edit `/etc/kibana/kibana.yml`:

-* Change:
+* Change the address/port :

 ```yaml
  server.host: "address"
  elasticsearch.hosts: ["http(s)://address(or domain name):port"].
 ```
+- **elasticsearch.hosts** should have the same address than your kibana and the port will depend on your next steps.

 Then for Elasticsearch edit `/etc/elasticsearch/elasticsearch.yml` and edit: